 How Swing Trading Works

-1. Spotting Trends
+1. Identifying Trends

 2. Technical Analysis

-3. Swing Entry and Exit Points
+3. Entry and Exit Points

 4. Risk Management